BioSCADA/koan/README.md

 #Koan

-Windows datalogger to <a href="http://www.polar.com/en/products/accessories/Polar_WearLink_transmitter_with_Bluetooth"> Polar </a>and <a href="http://zephyranywhere.com/products/hxm-bluetooth-heart-rate-monitor/"> Zephyr </a> HXM Bluetooth® heart rate monitors.
+Windows datalogger to <a href="http://www.polar.com/en/products/accessories/Polar_WearLink_transmitter_with_Bluetooth"> Polar </a>and <a href="http://zephyranywhere.com/products/hxm-bluetooth-heart-rate-monitor/"> Zephyr </a> HXM Bluetooth heart rate monitors.

 Third party copyrights are property of their respective owners.